laravel/docs/database-testing.md

         ];
     });

-If the relationship depends on the facotry that defines them you may use a callback that accepts the evaluated attribute array:
+If the relationship depends on the factory that defines it you may use a callback that accepts the evaluated attribute array:

     $factory->define(App\Post::class, function ($faker) {
         return [